or-fusion/pao/doc/readthedocs/solvers.rst

     <BLANKLINE>
     pao.mpr.MIBS
-        PAO solver for Multilevel Problem Representations using the COIN-OR MIBS solver by Tahernejad, Ralphs, and DeNegre (2020).
+        PAO solver for Multilevel Problem Representations using the COIN-OR MibS solver by Tahernejad, Ralphs, and DeNegre (2020).
     <BLANKLINE>
     pao.mpr.PCCG
         PAO solver for Multilevel Problem Representations that define linear